A minister’s son is accused of murdering farmers – so why hasn’t he been arrested yet?

 High risk play

 In an earlier age, Indian ministers would often resign on moral grounds.
 In 1956, Jawaharlal Nehru’s railway minister Lal Bahadur Shahtri put in his papers after a railway accident, taking responsibility for the deaths, even though he had no personal role in the tragedy.
-However, Indian politics had changed so much in the intervening five decades that in the Lakhimpur case, even though a minister’s son faces personal allegations of murder, the minister has faced no repercussions.
+However, Indian politics had changed so much in the intervening five decades that in the Lakhimpur case, even though a minister’s son faces personal allegations of murder, the minister has seen no repercussions.

 Ironically the only action the BJP seems to have taken on Lakhimpur is to punish its own MP, Varun Gandhi, for condemning the attack.
 On Thursday, the party dropped his mother, Maneka Gandhi from its national executive, a move widely seen as retaliation for Varun Gandhi’s statements.

 What makes this even more unusual is that the BJPs reaction, or lack of it, is a high-risk strategy.
 The fact that the BJP has decided to brazen out the alleged attack on farmers by Mishra’s convoy has galvanised the opposition only months before Uttar Pradesh goes to polls.
-The Uttar Pradesh government’s strategy to simply lock up any opposition leader it can get its hands on is poor optics for any government given that jail, in the Indian context, often lends politicians legitimacy as serious players willing to put their personal liberty on line for public causes.
+The Uttar Pradesh government’s strategy to simply lock up any opposition leader it can get its hands on is poor optics for any government given that jail, in the Indian context, often lends politicians legitimacy as serious players willing to put their personal liberty on the line for public causes.

 Strongman politics